The best museums in Turin, Italy

 This means you can easily go to several points of interest each day without wasting time on transit, so you can really make the most of your card.

-If you want to travel outside of the city, the card grants you free entry to some attractions around Piedmont as well.
+If you want to travel outside of the city, the card grants you free entry to some attractions around the Piedmont region as well.

 Many are free, some offer discounts.
-Everything is marked clearly on the list you receive as a booklet when you collect your card.
+Everything is marked clearly on the list you receive when you collect your card.

 At the first museum or attraction you visit, the card will be activated and it will then stay valid for 1, 2, 3 or 5 consecutive days, depending on the card you buy.

-Tip: When you make your plan, do check the opening times of the museums you picked.
+When you make your Turin itinerary, do check the opening times of the museums you picked.

 Day trips from Turin, Italy

-share this guide to museums in turin on pinterest!
+Save this guide to the best museums in Turin on Pinterest

 Share